The Sanitation Economy Research Hub

 LooCafe Standard ✓ODF Plus Plus (Gold Standard)

 Requires fecal sludge/septage is safely managed and treated, with no discharge of untreated waste into drains or water bodies.
-LooCafe's G2RT and bio-digester technologies achieve on-site treatment, allowing cities to claim ODF++ without expensive sewer networks.
+LooCafe's B-CRT and bio-digester technologies achieve on-site treatment, allowing cities to claim ODF++ without expensive sewer networks.
 [41]

 Building toilets should be sustainable, not charitable.
 LooCafe's model creates real incentives that other systems lack.